shaunburdick/slack-ooo-personal/README.md

 - APP_TIMEBOX_END=0, Time to stop responding (Timestamp in milliseconds, or [parsable](https://www.iso.org/iso-8601-date-and-time-format.html) date)
 - APP_ANNOUNCE_CHANNELS=general,random, A list of channels to announce OoO on
 - APP_ANNOUNCE_TIMES=08:00,16:00, A list of times to announce OoO users
+- APP_MIRROR_PINGS=false, Send all ping/mention messages to your personal @username channel.
 - SLACK_TOKEN=xoxb-foo, Your Slack Token
 - SLACK_AUTO_RECONNECT=true, Reconnect on disconnect
 - SLACK_AUTO_MARK=false, Mark messages as read